 5. Blower inlets shall be located to provide protection from air contamination.
 The location of inlets shall be approved.

 3102.8.2 Standby power.
 Wherever an auxiliary inflation system is required, an approved standby power-generating system shall be provided.
 The system shall be equipped with a suitable means for automatically starting the generator set upon failure of the normal electrical service and for automatic transfer and operation of all of the required electrical functions at full power within 60 seconds of such service failure.
-Standby power shall be capable of operating independently for a minimum of 4 hours.
+Standby power shall be capable of operating independently for not less than 4 hours.

 3102.8.3 Support provisions.
 A system capable of supporting the membrane in the event of deflation shall be provided for in air-supported and air-inflated structures having an occupant load of 50 or more or where covering a swimming pool regardless of occupant load.
-The support system shall be capable of maintaining membrane structures used as a roof for Type I construction not less than 20 feet (6,096 mm) above floor or seating areas.
-The support system shall be capable of maintaining other membranes at least 7 feet (2,134 mm) above the floor, seating area or surface of the water.
+The support system shall be capable of maintaining membrane structures used as a roof for Type I construction not less than 20 feet (6096 mm) above floor or seating areas.
+The support system shall be capable of maintaining other membranes not less than 7 feet (2134 mm) above the floor, seating area or surface of the water.

 3103.1 General.
-The provisions of this section shall apply to structures erected for a period of less than 180 days.
+The provisions of Sections 3103.1 through 3103.4 shall apply to structures erected for a period of less than 180 days.
 Tents and other membrane structures erected for a period of less than 180 days shall comply with this section and Chapter 24 of the fire code.
 Those erected for a longer period of time shall comply with applicable sections of this code.

 1. An approval is not required for tents used exclusively for recreational camping purposes.